yrdsb-peths/first-github-assignment-julieeeeeeeeeeeeeeeee/README.md

 1. Begin editing this file by clicking the 'pen' symbol above.

-2. Enter your First Name: Julie
+2. Enter your First Name: Julie Lau

 3. Enter your favourite animal: Cat